oci-pronghorn/gatling-maven-plugin-demo/README.md

-gatling-maven-plugin-demo
+gatling-maven-plugin web test
 =========================

-Simple showcase of a maven project using the gatling-maven-plugin.
+Maven project using the gatling-maven-plugin to test new web server under development.

 To test it out, simply execute the following command:

-    $mvn gatling:execute -Dgatling.simulationClass=computerdatabase.BasicSimulation

-or simply:

     $mvn gatling:execute